 Card failures are one of the main things you can prevent with a good quality purchase.
 It’s important to understand the specs before making any purchases, so that you know why, for example, you should go for a Class 10 SD card.
 Before we get into our top 5 recommendations, let’s get to know your Nikon D3300 and its requirements.

 Below are five of the best memory cards for your Nikon D3300 camera.
 Though faster cards or more expensive memory cards are available, these recommendations fit the necessary criteria for this camera model – all while boasting good value for your money.

-The SanDisk Ultra U1 is the perfect choice for mid-range or entry-level professional cameras, boasting an incredible transfer speed of up to 100 MBs per second.
 This resilient memory card is also temperature proof, x-ray proof, and shock-proof, meaning you won’t have to worry about damaged or corrupt files on the field.

 The SanDisk Ultra U1 UHS-I is the mid-range cost-effective alternative to the SanDisk Extreme Pro.
 Though the SanDisk Extreme Pro remains a top-quality option, you may not require this level of speed and power for your camera.

 Likewise, the SanDisk Ultra line is much more accessible than the SanDisk Extreme – meaning it can be found in most stores.
 This SDXC memory card is Class 10, supports full HD video, and comes in sizes of 32 GB to 256 GB.